-Can I get disability insurance if I already have a chronic illness or other medical concern?
+Can I get physician disability insurance if I already have a chronic illness or other medical concerns?

 In most cases, you can qualify for disability insurance.
 But the policy may have exclusions and limitations based on your condition or lifestyle choices.
 You may have a higher premium also.
 Even if one carrier won’t cover you, others will.
 It’s a competitive market.
-Some insurers cater to certain individuals that other carriers restrict coverage to.
+Some insurers cater to certain individuals that others may restrict coverage to.

-Should I get disability insurance while still in residency?
+Should I get physician disability insurance while still in residency?